 Special Materials: Hazardous Waste

 Batteries, light bulbs, electronic devices and items containing mercury: together, these things are known as Universal Waste.
-And since February, Californians are no longer allowed to just put them in the trash.
+Californians are no longer allowed to just put them in the trash.
 That's because chemicals from Universal Waste can eventually find their way into the environment, contaminating our air, our water, and even the food we eat.

 Examples of Universal Waste: